-Giggle-bombing the GOP would be much more than political entertainment.
-Liberals should also be worried about the current intellectual vacancy in the Republican Party.
+Giggle-bombing the GOP would create much more than political entertainment.
+Liberals should also worry about the current intellectual vacancy in the Republican Party.
 More important than either party is the American paradigm, which values the intellectual debate and the political dance far above the day-to-day decisions.

 More than most, Franken understands the importance of disputation and debate.
 So the current crisis in conservatism weakens the country.
-But it also weakens liberals, as well: with no wily opponent nor agile dancing partner, the Democratic Party is also becoming feeble, and offers few innovative ideas.
+But it also weakens liberals, as well: with no wily opponent nor agile dancing partner, the Democratic Party also becomes feeble, and offers few innovative ideas.

-The way I see it, Franken will fit right in.
+The way I see it, Franken will be welcomed with open arms.